Hiroomi Yamada

 Hiroomi Yamada (山田 宏臣, Yamada Hiroomi) was a Japanese long jumper who competed in the 1964 Summer Olympics and in the 1968 Summer Olympics.

 Yamada was the first Asian to jump eight metres, doing so with a leap 8.01 at Odawara on June 7, 1970.

+Yamada twice finished second at the British AAA Championships, behind Lynn Davies at the 1968 AAA Championships and behind Alan Lerwill at the 1970 AAA Championships.